"I do not trust the cloud with patient data. Our server in the back office is more secure."

 How did the attackers get in?
 Through a malicious version of a legitimate software tool, executed via an account associated with the practice managed services provider -- their IT company.
 The very people hired to keep their on-premise systems secure became the attack vector.

-TMR Take: The Absolute Dental breach is a case study in why "we have an IT guy" is not a security strategy.
+TMR Take: The Absolute Dental breach illustrates why relying solely on a single IT provider is not a complete security strategy.
 A cloud platform with 24/7 automated monitoring would have flagged anomalous access patterns within minutes.

 What Cloud Platforms Provide (Standard)